 - Residency requirement: Ten days a year for two years

-Spain’s Golden Visa is a popular choice for those looking for citizenship in the European Union.
+Spain’s Golden Visa program is a popular choice for those looking for economic citizenship in the European Union.
 While there is no direct path to citizenship through economic contributions, you can apply for citizenship through naturalization after living in Spain for ten years.

 The minimum investment required is €500,000, and investors can choose to invest in real estate or purchase government bonds.
 After five years, investors can apply for permanent residence permits, provided they maintain their investments and renew their visas.
 However, this program will end on 3 April 2025.